hynek/svcs/docs/core-concepts.md

 ```

 ::: {warning}
-Nothing is going to stop you from letting your global factories depend on local ones.
+Nothing is going to stop you from letting your global factories depend on local ones -- similarly to template subclassing.

 For example, you could define your database connection like this: